gitlabhq/gitlab-runner/docs/install/linux-manually.md

+---
+last_updated: 2017-10-09
+---

-# Manual installation and configuration on GNU/Linux
+# Install GitLab Runner manually on GNU/Linux

 If you don't want to use a [deb/rpm repository](linux-repository.md) to install GitLab Runner, or your GNU/Linux OS is not among the supported ones, you can